-Campus Police, (406) 697-1403 / 657-2147 www.msubillings.edu/security
+University Police, (406) 697-1403 / 657-2147 www.msubillings.edu/security

 City College at MSU Billings provides parking for students for a fee.
 All vehicles parked on University property must display a current MSU Billings parking permit on weekdays when the University is in session during the hours specified in the "MSU Billings Traffic and Parking Regulations" brochure.
-Students may purchase parking permits online and have the permit mailed to them or purchase them in person from the City College Business Office from 8:00 a.m. to 5:00 p.m., Monday through Friday and have campus police mail the parking permits to them.
-Students can also go to the Campus Police Office on the University campus. which is located on the southwest side of the ground floor of the parking garage, to purchase and pick up the parking permits.
-Campus Police is open Monday through Friday, 7:30 a.m. to 5:00 p.m.
+Students may purchase parking permits online and have the permit mailed to them, or purchase them in person from the University police which is located on the southwest side of the ground floor of the University campus parking garage.
+University Police is open Monday through Friday, 7:30 a.m. to 5:00 p.m.